-Instrument Contact Telephone Airborne Visible Infrared Imaging Spectrometer (AVIRIS) Robert Green 818-354-9136 ÙAS-Autonomous Modular Sensor (UAS-AMS) Jeff Myers 650-604-3598 MODIS Airborne Simulator (MAS) Jeff Myers 650-604-3598 MODIS-ASTER Simulator (MASTER) Jeff Myers 650-604-3598 Cirrus Digital Camera System (DCS) Jeff Myers 650-604-3598 Precision Attitude/position equipment (POS-AV) Jeff Myers 650-604-3598
+Instrument Contact Telephone Airborne Visible Infrared Imaging Spectrometer Robert Green 818-354-9136 (AVIRIS) UAS-Autonomous Modular Sensor (UAS-AMS) Jeff Myers 650-604-3598 MODIS Airborne Simulator (MAS) Jeff Myers 650-604-3598 MODIS-ASTER Simulator (MASTER) Jeff Myers 650-604-3598 Cirrus Digital Camera System (DCS) Jeff Myers 650-604-3598 Precision Attitude/position equipment (POS-AV) Jeff Myers 650-604-3598 UAV-Synthetic Aperture Radar (UAVSAR) Yunling Lou 818-354-2647

 Web links to remote sensing industry organizations that responded to a request for information (RFI) in April 2004 are provided for information only as a service to investigators.
 NASA does not endorse any commercial product or organization, and other comparable systems may exist within the industry.
 NASA is not responsible for maintaining or verifying the accuracy of data on non-NASA web sites.
 Investigators are responsible for contacting vendors to determine if the product meets the requirements of the proposed scientific investigation.
-Before any actual data collection flights, all vendors are subject to airworthiness/flight safety reviews in accordance with NASA Aviation Safety Policy for Non-NASA Aircraft.
+Before any actual data collection flights utilizing NASA personnel, property or funds, all vendors are subject to airworthiness/flight safety reviews in accordance with NASA Aviation Safety Policy for Non-NASA Aircraft.